 Financial instruments that potentially expose us to concentrations of credit risk primarily consist of cash and cash equivalents.
-We place our cash and cash equivalents primarily in two custodian accounts at accredited financial institutions.
-Such deposits have and will continue to exceed federally insured limits.
+We placed our operating cash in demand deposit accounts at a single financial institution since February 2022, which have exceeded and are expected to continue to exceed federally insured limits.
+Our money market funds are held in an investment account at an affiliate institution.

-As of March 31, 2022 and December 31, 2021, we have no off-balance sheet risk such as foreign exchange contracts, option contracts, derivatives or other foreign hedging arrangements.
+As of March 31, 2023 and 2022, we have no off-balance sheet risk such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.